Snepsts/albino/README.md

 This was originally meant to be a little "game" for having fun with random number generation and simple variable modification.

 Now it has expanded to writing objects, making them interact, using a GUI API and perhaps a story.
 It is more of a text-based RPG/roguelike now.
 I will continue to pursue my goal of writing underlying basis of the game myself, the only libraries I plan on depending on (besides std::) are the ncurses libraries, and maybe boost.
 This is all subject to change though.

+## Libraries
+This project uses pugixml to traverse the files in the xml folder.
+It is fast, easy to use, and most importantly open source.
+It is all licensed under the MIT license.

+Special thanks to zeux for programming this awesome XML parsing library.

 ## Goals